ihavn/VIA_FreeRTOS_AVRMEGA/readme.md

 ## Files & Configuration

-* `ATMEGA2560_FreeRTOS.h` : Must always be `#include` first.
+* `ATMEGA_FreeRTOS.h` : Must always be `#include` first.
 It references other configuration files, and sets defaults where necessary.
 * `FreeRTOSConfig.h` : Contains a multitude of API and environment configurations.
 * `FreeRTOSVariant.h` : Contains the AVR specific configurations for this port of freeRTOS.
 * `heap_3.c` : Contains the heap allocation scheme based on `malloc()`.
 Other schemes are available, but depend on user configuration for specific MCU choice.